okalangkenneth/DotNetMicroservices_1/README.md

 - Ordering Service: Leverages SQL Server for data persistence.

 ### API Gateway
-Ocelot: Acts as the entry point for all client requests, routing them to the appropriate microservices.
+Ocelot: Acts as the entry point for all client requests, routing  "API Requests" to the appropriate microservices.

 ### Inter-Service Communication